Israeli artist depicts pain of rootless Jews in Berlin exhibition

 Crawling on paper-covered floors and painting with his hands, he invests physically and emotionally in his art - and unlocking its power often calls for a gaze that is equally intense.

-The Jewish star of David, the Nazis' swastika and Islam's star and crescent appear side by side amid colourful flower-like forms, phallic symbols and Hebrew script.
+The Jewish star of David, the Nazis' swastika and Islam's star and crescent appear side by side amid colorful flower-like forms, phallic symbols and Hebrew script.

-Created using thick glass paint and industrial varnish, the vibrant colours of his political and religious motifs appear almost luminous.
+Created using thick glass paint and industrial varnish, the vibrant colors of his political and religious motifs appear almost luminous.

 A wall installation reading "Who's Zionist and Who Isn't" in Hebrew bears particular significance this year as Israel has faced considerable criticism due to tensions in Gaza.